DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-A system, comprising: a processor; and memory coupled with the processor and storing instructions thereon that, when executed by the processor, cause the processor to: collect an upgrade symbol generated from an outcome of a primary game of chance funded by a wager, the upgrade symbol categorized according to a type of symbol for use in a skill-based bonus game, wherein the primary game of chance produces a plurality of different upgrade symbols that provide a different additional skill-based feature in the skill-based bonus game; determine a type of skill-based feature associated with the upgrade symbol collected from the primary game of chance, wherein the type of skill-based feature associated with the upgrade symbol enhances player control of a quantifiable skill-based input; execute the skill-based bonus game according to the outcome of the primary game of chance; and use gameplay functionality associated with the upgrade symbol to enhance the player control of the quantifiable skill-based input during the skill-based bonus game by enabling an additional skill-based feature in the skill-based game not otherwise available to the player in the skill-based game without using the upgrade symbol, wherein the additional skill-based feature corresponds to the type of skill-based feature associated with the upgrade symbol collected from the primary game of chance.
+A system, comprising: a processor; and memory coupled with the processor and storing instructions thereon that, when executed by the processor, cause the processor to: determine, while a player is interacting with a gaming machine to engage in a primary game of chance funded by a wager, that the player has earned an upgrade symbol generated from an outcome of the primary game of chance, the upgrade symbol categorized according to a type of symbol for use in a skill-based bonus game, wherein the primary game of chance produces a plurality of different upgrade symbols that provide a different additional skill-based feature in the skill-based bonus game; store information indicating that the player has earned the upgrade symbol and is entitled to use the upgrade symbol in an event that the skill-based bonus game is unlocked; determine a type of skill-based feature associated with the upgrade symbol collected from the primary game of chance, wherein the type of skill-based feature associated with the upgrade symbol enhances player control of a quantifiable skill-based input during the skill-based bonus game; determine that the player has unlocked the skill-based bonus game and, in response thereto, execute the skill-based bonus game according to the outcome of the primary game of chance; during execution of the skill-based bonus game, determine that the player is entitled to use the upgrade symbol; and during execution of the skill-based bonus game, provide the player with an ability to access gameplay functionality associated with the upgrade symbol to enhance the player control of the quantifiable skill-based input by enabling an additional skill-based feature in the skill-based bonus game not otherwise available to the player in the skill-based bonus game without using the upgrade symbol, wherein the additional skill- based feature corresponds to the type of skill-based feature associated with the upgrade symbol collected from the primary game of chance.

 Prong 2: Does the Claim recite additional elements that integrate the exception in to a practical application of the exception?

-For example, the claim language does recite additional elements such as a processor and memory, however, these viewed as a whole, are indistinguishable from conventional computing elements known in the art.
+The claim language does recite a processor, memory and game symbols, however, viewed as a whole, these additional elements are indistinguishable from conventional computing elements known in the art, ( See US 6186894 B1 at col. 5, lines 25-38 regarding video slot reels including displaying outcomes and that the activity of spinning and producing random outcomes from a wagering game are conventional activities well-understood in the art).
 Therefore, the additional elements fail to supply additional elements that yield significantly more than the underlying abstract idea.
 Viewing the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.

 Double Patenting